Fergany3360/ManPower/manpower_prd_complete.md

 **User Stories:**
 - **🔍 Advanced Search**: "I want to search for guards by location, skills, availability, and ratings"
-- **📋 Detailed Profiles**: "I want to see comprehensive profiles with photos, certifications, and reviews"
+- **📋 Detailed Profiles**: "I want to see comprehensive profiles with full body photos, certifications,qualifcation, training record and reviews"
 - **📊 Comparison Tools**: "I want to compare multiple guards side-by-side to make informed decisions"
 - **🎯 AI Recommendations**: "I want AI to suggest guards based on my industry and past successful hires"